 Checking & Reserving Your Oregon LLC Name

-Conduct a Preliminary Name Availability Search & Trademark Check
+Run an Oregon LLC Name Availability Search and Trademark Check

 To test if your desired LLC name is available, start with Oregon's Business Name Search.
 Type the name exactly how you want it to appear in your account.
 You will be shown present entities, expired names, and assumed business listing that can block your filing in the system.